catvec/funkyboy.zone/kubernetes/base/media-server/README.md

 - Exec into the Emby pod to create a `/media/movies` and `/media/shows` directory.
 Then add those directories as libraries

 ## Jellyseerr Initial Setup
+- When Jellyseerr first starts you navigate to the dashboard and connect it to the Emby server

 ## qBittorrent Web UI
 To view the qBittorrent web UI use `kubectl` to forward the port locally: